Skip to content

 Beige stone building in the style of an English country manor with a grey slate roof in Saltaire Yorkshire

-The UNESCO World Heritage-listed village of Saltaire is located in the county of Yorkshire not far from Leeds.
+The UNESCO World Heritage-listed village of Saltaire is located in the county of Yorkshire, not far from Leeds.
 The village was created in the 19th century by Titus Salt, a wealthy mill owner, to provide housing and amenities to his factory workers.
-This was revolutionary for that time and Titus Salt is recognised as one of the greatest Victorian philanthropists.
+This was revolutionary for that time, and Titus Salt is recognised as one of the greatest Victorian philanthropists.

-Don’t miss a visit to the Mill.
+Don’t miss: A visit to the Mill.
 Today it houses shops, cafes and restaurants – as well as the largest collection of works by local artist David Hockney.
 You even have the opportunity to own your very own Hockney as he designed the logo on the paper serviettes in Salt’s Diner!

 15. Durham Dales, County Durham